Vocabulary List:

 NARRATIVE

 Story, portrayal, or the way society generally talks about something.
-Example: How a group of people are portrayed in movies or in music.
+Example: How a group of people is portrayed in movies or music.

 NORMS

-The understood social rules that guide our behavior.
-Things we know how to do without having to be told.
+The social rules we understand guide our behavior.
+Things we know to do without being told.

 SOCIAL JUSTICE